 Lucy Shapiro, the Virginia and D. K. Ludwig Professor of Developmental Biology at the Stanford School of Medicine; Senior Fellow (by courtesy) at the Freeman Spogli Institute for International Studies

-Amy Zegart (ex officio), CISAC Co-Director; Davies Family Senior Fellow and Associate Director of Academic Affairs, Hoover Institution; Professor of Political Science (by courtesy).
+Amy Zegart (ex officio), CISAC Co-Director; Davies Family Senior Fellow, Hoover Institution; Professor of Political Science (by courtesy).